subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 There has been considerable progress in the field of Artificial Neural Networks or ANNs in recent years, with the latest models such as ChatGPT or Gemini exhibiting human like characteristics.
 At the same time there is a lack of understanding on what makes these models so effective, and also how these models relate to biological brains.
-The latter carry out the same tasks, and more, as ANNs, but are able to do so with much lower energy consumption.
+The latter carry out the same tasks, and more, but are able to do so with much lower energy consumption.
 How is this possible?

 The field of Energy Based Models provides a possible path to answering these questions.
-In this article we will show that generative models, the class to which LLMs and image generation models belong, can be recast as EBMs (we will refer to them as generative EBMs), in fact as a more sophisticated version of the Boltzmann machines that we encountered in Part 2.
-This connects generative models to concepts from thermodynamics and the idea of energy minimization that we discussed in Parts 1 and 2.
-More importantly this creates a possible path by which modern generative ANNs can be connected to the operation of biological brains.
+In this article we will show that generative ANNs, the class to which LLMs and image generation models belong, can be recast as EBMs (we will refer to them as generative EBMs), in fact as a more sophisticated version of the Boltzmann machines that we encountered in Part 2.
+This connects generative ANNs to concepts from thermodynamics and the idea of energy minimization that we discussed in Parts 1 and 2.
+More importantly this creates a possible path by which generative ANNs can be connected to the operation of biological brains.

 In all likelihood brains operate using thermodynamic principles and it is not inconcievable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
 But how does this knowledge help us?
-One way in which it can is by helping us find more energy efficient ways of running ANNs and hopefully approach the energy efficiency of biological brains.
-Current ANNs run on GPUs that are not optimized for thermodynamic operations such as  sampling.
-However there are new ideas coming up in this area, and several companies are implementing chips that are much more efficient in this area and will be describd in this article.
+One way in which it can is by helping us find more energy efficient ways of running generative models and hopefully approach the energy efficiency of biological brains.
+Current generative ANNs run on GPUs that are not optimized for thermodynamic operations such as  sampling.
+However there are new ideas coming up in this area, and several companies are working on chips that are much more efficient in implementing generative EBMs, and will be describd in this article.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat52.png)

 Figure 1: The energy landscape in an image generation EBM

-The EBM approach to generative modeling also enables us to form an intuitive picture of how generative ANNs work and here is a high level description that will be elaborated upon later.
+The EBM approach to generative modeling also enables us to form an intuitive picture of how the generative process works and here is a high level description that will be elaborated upon later.
-The probability distribution underlying real world data such as images or text can be approximated by the Boltzmann distribution and as we saw in Parts 1 and 2, the equilibrium distribution for a spin glass type EBM is also a Boltzmann distribution.
+The probability distribution underlying real world data such as images or text can be approximated by the Boltzmann distribution and the equilibrium distribution for a spin glass type EBM is also a Boltzmann distribution (as we saw in Parts 1 and 2).
 If these two distributions can be engineerd to be close to each other, then the EBM can potentially be used to generate new images by sampling from it.
-If there are $N$ nodes in the spin glass EBM described by the state vector $(x_1,...,x_N)$, then the energy for this system can be modeled by a function $E_W(x_1,...,x_N)$, where $W$ represents the parameters of the energy function.
+If there are $N$ nodes in the spin glass EBM described by the state vector $(x_1,...,x_N)$, then the energy for this system can be modeled by a function $E_W(x_1,...,x_N)$, where $W$ represents the learnable parameters of this function.
 All possible images (or text) are arranged in the landscape of this energy function, in which the bottom of valleys corresponds to images that make sense to us, hence these have lower energy than images that don't make any sense (see figure 1).
 The process of generation consists of starting from an initial state in the state space (which may look like noise to us), and then navigating the energy landscape until we arrive at a minima, and at this point the configuration looks like an intelligible image.
 The process of finding the minima is a sampling operation using Langevin sampling, which is a generalization of the Gibbs sampling used for Boltzmann machines.
 The sampling is made efficient by using an idea that is related to that of simulated annealing that we came across in Part 1, and works by introducing noise at various levels of intensity and gradually reducing it as we approach the minima.

 If you recall the design of Boltzmann machines in Part 2, the above description looks very similar, but there are a few differeces: